Supply to Dong Energy

 The Furness Economic Development Forum Supply Chain Team are

-– engageing with Dong Energy in London and elsewhere
+- Engaging with Dong Energy in London and elsewhere

 Our commitment to companies that wish to assist Dong Energy and its contractors build or operate its windfarms in the Irish Sea is to help busineses understand

-– the prequalification needs by enabling firms to find out how to pre-qualify and acquire the skills needed to seek out win and retain contracts
+- Pre-qualify and acquire the skills needed to seek out win and retain contracts

-– what assistance is on offer to position your business or collaborative venture to bid for and potentialy win work with Dong Energy.
+- what assistance is on offer to position your business or collaborative venture to bid for and potentially win work with Dong Energy.

 We also gather and offer intelligence from a range of sources that firms can use to develop their business cases to be part of Dong’s Supply chains on the east and west coast of UK.